-The NHSmail team is pleased to announce that Audio Conferencing dial-in licences are available to NHSmail organisations in England at no additional cost from 7th October 2020…
+The NHSmail team is pleased to announce that Audio Conferencing dial-in lisences are available to NHSmail organisations in England at no additional cost from 7th October 2020…

-An agreement struck between NHS Digital and Microsoft will mean that organisations can assign dial-in ‘Add On’ licences to users via the NHSmail Portal without needing to procure them directly from their Microsoft resellers, until April 2023.
+An agreement struck between NHS Digital and Microsoft will mean that organisations can assign dial-in ‘Add On’ licenses to users via the NHSmail Portal without needing to procure them directly from their Microsoft resellers, until April 2023.

-Local Administrators will need to update their User Policies to assign licences to users requiring dial-in, including users who previously had a licence centrally funded by NHSmail as part of the initial rollout of Microsoft Teams.
+Local Administrators will need to update their User Policies to assign licenses to users requiring dial-in, including users who previously had a licence centrally funded by NHSmail as part of the initial rollout of Microsoft Teams.

 Managing and assigning licenses:

-Audio Conferencing dial-in licences are managed in the same way as standard User Policies in the Portal and will be listed as an Add On Licence (alongside your organisation’s other licences).
+Audio Conferencing dial-in licenses are managed in the same way as standard User Policies in the Portal and will be listed as an Add On Licence (alongside your organisation’s other licenses).